ElanaPearl/elanapearl.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-tl;dr: interested in cancer :dna: immunology :petri_dish: machine learning :computer: and patient advocacy :green_heart: also rock climbing :climbing_woman: mountaineering :mountain_snow: aerial silks :circus_tent: and basically anything near mountains
+tl;dr: interested in cancer :dna: immunology :petri_dish: machine learning :computer: and patient advocacy :green_heart: also rock climbing :climbing_woman: mountaineering :mountain_snow: aerial silks :circus_tent: and basically anything in the mountains

 #### Science
 I'm in the second year of my PhD at Stanford University, advised by [James Zou](https://www.james-zou.com).
 I'm currently working on improving computational tools to predict which cancer mutations will be presented to the immune system and available for targeting with immunotherapies.
-I'm also working on models to predict the set of antigens a T cell can bind to, to help identify what drives T cells to attack non-foreign cells in autoimmune diseases and T cell therapy off-target attacks.
+I'm also working on models to predict the set of antigens a T cell can bind to, to help identify what drives T cells to attack non-foreign cells in autoimmune diseases and T cell therapy off-target toxicity.
 Previously I've work on cancer bioinformatics, protein language models, and computational small molecule drug design.

 #### Advocacy